yashints/yashints.dev/content/posts/2018/11/tensorflow/2018-11-27-get-started-with-tensorflowjs.md

 Don't get me wrong, I am not afraid of learning a new language and in fact it is one of my hobbies.
 But since I have been busy with lot's of different tasks, simply haven't had time to dive into that area.

-The good thing about this library is that you don't need to have prior knowledge on ML, you just deal with some hight level APIs that have simplified a lot of concepts for you, so you can focus on deploying the models and solving problems rather than reinventing the wheel 🔥.
+The good thing about this library is that you don't need to have prior knowledge on ML, you just deal with some high level APIs that have simplified a lot of concepts for you, so you can focus on deploying the models and solving problems rather than reinventing the wheel 🔥.

 But there are more options which open up a whole lot of opportunities for us.
 Basically you can: